Tulln an der Donau: Transport

+Industry

 An important sugar producing plant, Agrana Austria, is located in Tulln.
 Several important trade fairs, including camping equipment and boat shows, also take place in the town.

+Notable institutions

 Various state institutions of Lower Austria, such as the fire brigade or the disaster relief service, have their seat in Tulln.
 The Federal School of Aviation is also located in Tulln.

-The 37-seat town council is dominated by the Austrian People's Party, which currently holds 19 mandates.
-The town administration has lately carried out extensive urban traffic reform, extensively changing traffic lights with roundabouts, of which Tulln now has 22.